souravpaswan/Social-Media-Integration/README.md

 ## Features of the App:
 1. Sign in through Facebook as well as Google.
-2. After login, it displays all the details (e.g. name, profile photo, email, etc.) on the second page.
+2. After login, it displays all the details (name, profile photo, and email) on the second page.

 ### Technologies used:
 1. Android Studio